 Similar to the nest count data, nest emergence counts over the five-year period were grouped into two-week increments, spanning July 11 to November 15.
 Because emergences were only recorded on five separate days during the final two-week increment (October 31 to November 15), the sample size (n) would have been 5 for this group.
 This n would have been substantially smaller than the n's of the remaining two-week groupings; therefore, these data were rolled into the previous grouping for the sake of statistical comparisons.
-As a result, there are eight groupings of hatchling data: seven two-week groupings over the five-year period, it becomes apparent that the greatest number occurred during mid-August, and the least have occurred from July 11 to July 24 (3%), and October 2 to November 15 (7%) accounted for approximately 10% of total emergences.
+As a result, there are eight groupings of hatchling data: seven two-week groupings and one spanning one month (Figure 19).

+When emergences are summed for each two-week grouping over the five-year period, it becomes apparent that the greatest number occurred during mid-August, and the least have occurred from July 11 to July 24 and October 16 to November 15 (Figure 19, Figure 19).
+Emergences occurring during July 11 to July 24 (3%), and October 2 to November 15 (7%) accounted for approximately 10% of total emergences.
 It follows that the majority of emergences occurred from July 25 to September 4 (65%), with the peak number occurring during August 8 to August 21.